ilia-abbasi/Python-projects/siLocker/ReadMe.md

 - Then you are asked if you want to lock the files or unlock them.
 Enter "L" to lock and "U" to unlock.
 If you enter nothing then the program will raise an error.
 - Then siLocker will display what it is doing.
 White text means OK.
 Red text means Error.
-If for any reason you can't see the colors, then there is also a + or - sign at the start of each entry which + means OK and - is Error.
+If for any reason you can't see the colors, there is also a + or - sign at the start of each entry which + means OK and - is Error.
 - At the end siLocker will output the result.
-If there was no error then the text will be green and if any error happened, then the program will print the error in white text with red background.
+If there was no error then the text will be green and if any error happened, the program will print the error in white text with red background.
-- If you saw this text: "Exception caught" while running the program and you didn't know what the error is, then contact the developer.
+- If you saw this text: "Exception caught" while running the program and you didn't know what the error was, contact the developer.
-- siLocker uses our own module called "toolbox".
+- siLocker uses my own module called "toolbox".
 You should have this module to run the script: https://github.com/ilia-abbasi/Python-projects/tree/main/Modules/toolbox